Treating Customers Fairly in Arrears

 - Tell us, as soon as possible, if you are having problems repaying your mortgage or think that you might experience problems shortly.

 - Seek debt advice if you would like help with managing your finances.

-- Contact us quickly, if we try to contact you.
+- Contact us quickly if we try to contact you.

 - Make sure you keep any other people paying the mortgage, and anyone guaranteeing the mortgage, up to date with what is happening.

-- Keep to the payment plan we agree with you, or tell us if there is a change in your circumstances which may affect the arrangement.
+- Keep to the payment plan we agree with you, or tell us if there is a change in your circumstances that may affect the arrangement.
 If you do not make the agreed payments, we might have to go to court to get back any money you owe us, or to repossess your property.

 - If you have an insurance policy, check whether it would help with your payments.

 - Tell us if you move to a new address.

 You may want to talk to a professional adviser, such as a debt counsellor or a lawyer, before you change your mortgage arrangements.
 We would strongly suggest that you seek independent, free, debt advice.